Translation invariant diagonal frame decomposition of inverse problems and their regularization: TI-DFD of linear operators

 \subsection{Review: diagonal frame decomposition}

 Before actually introducing TI-DFD in the next subsection, we first review the WVD and more general DFDs of linear operators.
 The WVD was introduced in \cite{donoho1995nonlinear} for several integral operators.
 The more general notation of a DFD used below is taken from \cite{ebner2020regularization}.
-Note that we formulate the following definition for an index set of the form $\La \times \Z^{n}$ to make the comparison with TI frames more obvious and to be closer to the notion of wavelet frames.

-\begin{definition}[DFD] The system $ \kl{u_{\la,k}, v_{\la,k}, \qsv_{\la,k}}_{(\la, k) \in \La \times \Z^{n} }$, for $n\in \N$ and countable $\La$, is called DFD for $\Ko$, if the following properties hold: \begin{enumerate}[itemindent=2em, leftmargin=3em, label=(DFD\arabic*), topsep=0em] \item $(u_{\la,k})_{\la,k \in \La \times \Z^d}$ is a frame of $L^2(\R^d)$. \item $(v_{\la,k})_{\la,k \in \La \times \Z^d}$ is a frame of $\overline{\ran\Ko}$. \item $ \forall (\la, k) \in \La \times \Z^{n} \colon \Ko^* v_{\la, k} = \qsv_\la u_{\la, k}$. \end{enumerate} \end{definition}
+\begin{definition}[DFD] The system $ \kl{u_{\la,k}, v_{\la,k}, \qsv_{\la,k}}_{(\la, k) \in \La \times \Z^{n} }$, for $n\in \N$ and countable $\La$, is called DFD for $\Ko$, if the following properties hold: \begin{enumerate}[itemindent=2em, leftmargin=3em, label=(DFD\arabic*), topsep=0em] \item $(u_{\la,k})_{\la,k \in \La \times \rot \Z^n}$ is a frame of $L^2(\R^d)$. \item $(v_{\la,k})_{\la,k \in \La \times \rot \Z^n}$ is a frame of $\overline{\ran\Ko}$. \item $ \forall (\la, k) \in \La \times \Z^n \colon \Ko^* v_{\la, k} = \qsv_\la u_{\la, k}$. \end{enumerate} \end{definition}

-If $\kl{u_{j, k}}_{(j,k) \in \Z \times \Z^d }$ is a wavelet frame we refer to the DFD as WVD.
+If $\kl{u_{j, k}}_{(j,k) \in \Z \times \rot \Z^n}$ is a wavelet frame we refer to the DFD as WVD.
 The elements $v_{\la, k}$ in this case are called vaguelettes.
-With a dual frame $(w_{\la, k})_{(\la,k) \in \La \times \Z^d }$, the following reproducing formula holds for all $f \in \dom (\Ko)$: \begin{linenomath*}
+With a dual frame $(w_{\la, k})_{(\la,k) \in \La \times \Z^n }$, the following reproducing formula holds for all $f \in \dom (\Ko)$: \begin{linenomath*}

-\end{linenomath*} The DFD includes the SVD, in which case $n=0$ and $(u_{\la,0})_{\la \in \La}$ and $(v_{\la,0})_{\la \in \La}$ are orthonormal bases, and the WVD where $n=d$ and $\kl{u_{\la, k}}_{(\la,k) \in \La \times \Z^d }$ is a wavelet frame.
+\end{linenomath*} The DFD includes the SVD, in which case $n=0$ and $(u_{\la,0})_{\la \in \La}$ and $(v_{\la,0})_{\la \in \La}$ are orthonormal bases, and the WVD where $n=d$ and $\kl{u_{\la, k}}_{(\la,k) \in \La \times \Z^d}$ is a wavelet frame.
 As mentioned in the introduction the WVD can be better adapted to the signal class compared to the SVD.

-In \cite{donoho1995nonlinear} the WVD has been derived for various examples including the Radon transform and 1D integration.
-Building upon the WVD concept, several related constructions have been studied.
-For example, biorthogonal curvelet and shearlet decompositions for the Radon transform are established in \cite{candes2002,COLONNA2010232}.
-The general concept of DFDs has been introduced in \cite{frikel2020sparse} and in \cite{ebner2020regularization} a filter based regularization theory based on the DFD has been developed.

 Wavelet frames suffer from specific artifacts after coefficient filtering, mainly due to the lack of translation invariance.
 Therefore we will develop a related concept using TI-frames instead of frames.
 In order to further motivate our approach, below we give a representation of the WVD using sampled convolutions and point out where TI invariance can be restored.